 When you’re fishing for species like roach or carp you create a swim with feed to draw them in and hold them.
-It isn’t the same with pike, instead you have to put the effort into finding where they’re most likely to be, and as a predator, that’s going to be near their food source – prey fish.
+It isn’t the same with pike, instead, you have to put the effort into finding where they’re most likely to be, and as a predator, that’s going to be near their food source – prey fish.

-Cold Water: In autumn and winter, though, when the mercury drops, the roach and bream that pike eat will look for a more constant temperature in deeper water and so will shoal together in these places… and the pike will not be far away.
+Cold Water: In autumn and winter, when the mercury drops, the roach and bream that pike eat will look for a more constant temperature in deeper water and so will shoal together in these places… and the pike will not be far away.

-There are certain features in a water that are a great bet to find pike.
-Drop-offs are noted holding points for the predators.
-Here they can hold in the deeper water, waiting for prey fish to move in or out of the shallows before they strike.
+There are certain features in water that are a great bet to find pike.
+Look for drop-offs which are noted holding points for the predators such as pike as they can hold in the deeper water, waiting for prey fish to move in or out of the shallows before they strike.

 On canals and rivers, moored boats are also worth targeting, especially those that are lived in over winter, as just a slight increase in temperature in the water under the boat will bring in the little fish, and the pike will follow.

 TOP TIP: To help you find pike quicker in these spots, use lures to locate pike.
 Whether you are fishing a canal, river or lake, move around, having a few casts in each spot, until you manage to get a hit or follow with your lure.
 This will often tell where the pike are held up waiting to pounce on baitfish shoals.
 Then you can target this area with deadbaits or other methods, and hopefully help yourself to multiple catches.